cfcv/CarRacing/README.md

 ### Clipped Action space and Entropy coefficient

 ### Table of results
+Here the results were averaged in 5 different random seeds
 ### Improvements

 * ERE or PRE + ERE(Emphasizing recent experience)